wpengine/faustjs/docs/DEVELOPMENT.md

 - `/packages` - NPM packages
 - `/plugins` - WordPress Plugins

+### NPM Packages

+When working on the NPM packages in this repository, we recommend utilizing our Lerna setup in the root of the repository.

+To get going, you can run the following:

+1. `npm run bootstrap`
+2. `npm run dev`

 ### Plugins

 As this is a monorepo, you will not be able to check out this repository into `wp-content/themes` or `wp-content/plugins`.